 When an event occurs, the system categorizes the event as an Alarm, Supervisory, or Trouble event and adds it to a corresponding history buffer.
 The information stored in each history buffer and can be displayed using the history step buttons shown below.
-These buttons are accessible even with the enclosure door closed, which allows responding personnel to review system events based on the order of occurrence (Step All) or based on selected event types (Alarm, Supervisory or Trouble).
+Unless the enclosure is ordered with LexanTM covering the display opening, these buttons are accessible even with the enclosure door closed, allowing responding personnel to review system events based on the order of occurrence (Step All) or based on selected event types (Alarm, Supervisory or Trouble).